peaceprogrammer/Coursera_Capstone/README.md

-# ibm-capstone
+# Coursera_Capstone
-This repository is just meant for IBM Data Science Capstone Project.
+This repository is just meant for Coursera IBM Data Science Capstone Project.